 you what blood comes into the heart is equal

-Let's dived into this further so that you will.
+Let's dive into this further so that you will.

 Next, the three questions that you want to

 ask yourself with this graph or the three

 parameters that you truly want to get a firm

 handle of from physio is performance is equal